taoenkh/final-project-anti-2019-ncov/README.md

 `ip_address:port/blocks`

 The response will be the entire blockchain in `JSON` format.
+## Front-end App
 The front-end UI was built using ReactJS, it is included all the API's listed above.
+ To visit our front-end page, visiting `ip_address:port` on a browser will direct to the web page of node that certain node.
+ Mining, requesting transactions, viewing transaction pool, and viewing the blockchain are all supported in this front-end webpage.
+ Requesting transaction on `localhost:3001` is equivalent to `localhost:3001/transac`

+ ## Running the evaluation

+ After installing the docker in local machine, running `docker-compose up -d` under the home directory will build 10 docker containers to run the evaluation (1 client and 9 servers).